Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 The first thing you’ll notice upon entering Fat Crow in Newfane is the three motorcycles on display above your head.
 The next thing you’ll see is the massive wood-fired oven behind the bar.
 This small, vibrant eatery is always packed, and while the space is cozy, eclectic, and inviting, the food draws the crowds.

-We had the garlic parmesan cauliflower with chipotle ranch for an appetizer, which was lovely, but Eric adored his ribeye steak with bone marrow butter — a splurge for him, but one he has mentioned several times since visiting.
+We had the garlic-parmesan cauliflower with chipotle ranch as an appetizer, which was lovely, but Eric adored his ribeye steak with bone marrow butter — a splurge for him, but one he has mentioned several times since visiting.

 Fat Crow definitely fills up, so be sure to make reservations, even during the week.